-Follow the troubleshooting flowchart shown below.
-Experience has shown that most units returned for warranty are OK and another problem, such as user error, a degraded sensor, or bad power connections is later identified.
+Follow the troubleshooting flowchart shown below for each channel.
+Experience has shown that most units returned for warranty are OK and another problem, such as user error, degraded sensors, or bad power connections is later identified.

 Troubleshooting Flowchart

 CAUTION: Racing gasoline containing lead will quickly degrade the sensors.
 Under these conditions, expected sensor life is less than 10 hours.
 There is no warranty on sensors.